 Tenants and employees have higher expectations for their workplace than ever before, transforming the office from physical space to social hubs.
 The office must provide flexibility and connection, but most importantly, it must reflect employee values.
 Tenant companies need to focus on sustainability to meet the needs of today’s socially conscious workforce.

-As a result, tenants will increasingly prefer to lease environmentally friendly properties, adhere to green building standards, and invest in functional amenities.
+As a result, tenants will increasingly prefer to lease environmentally friendly properties.
+They will also adhere to green building standards, and invest in functional amenities.
 Simultaneously, landlords must report on their sustainability initiatives and share the results with tenants.

 IoT Sensors & Space Optimisation

 Office and facility managers want a better understanding of how space is distributed within the structure.
-The reason for this is to make data-driven decisions about how to distribute power, heating, and air conditioning throughout the building.
+This allows them to make data-driven decisions about how to distribute power, heating, and air conditioning throughout the building.
 Such comprehension is critical in establishing accountable consumption patterns for both office and retail tenants.

-Space optimization also equates to time savings.
-Employees are more efficient when resources are used properly, saving time needed to operate rooms and facilities and thus lowering associated costs.
+Space optimisation also equates to time savings.
+Employees are more efficient when resources are used properly.
+They are able to save time needed to operate rooms and facilities and thus lower associated costs.
 In effect, reducing operating time equals lowering energy consumption.

 Proptech Sustainability Solutions

 Property management teams can use smart technology to not only reduce their carbon footprint but also save money.
-This technology enables a greener workplace in a variety of ways by identifying areas where waste disposal costs can be reduced or building energy output can be reduced.
+This technology enables a greener workplace in a variety of ways.

-When properly implemented, these initiatives will not only lead to financial savings but will also greatly help to attract and retain tenants who want to reflect value in their workplace.
+When properly implemented, these initiatives will lead to financial savings.
+It will also greatly help to attract and retain tenants who value workplace sustainability.